Sonia Couling: Early life

 Couling is Eurasian or Luk khrueng, with an English father and a Thai mother; fluent in Thai, English and French.
 She also speaks German and Italian.
 She attended St Michael's all-girls boarding school in Surrey, England and studied German literature at University College London.
 She graduated from European Business School London (EBS London) with Bachelor of International Business in 1998.

 Career

-Couling started her modeling career in a Seven Up advertisement when she was 13.
+Couling started her modeling career in a 7Up advertisement when she was 13.
 While attending boarding school and university in the UK, she worked with Storm modeling agency in London.

-Once back in Asia she settled into a supermodel role, she has been the face of beauty products over Asia, like L'Oreal Asia, Olay Asia, Nivea Visage, Eucerin, 1st Asian Ambassador for Rado watches, Clairol Worldwide and plenty more.
+Once back in Asia, she settled into a supermodel role, and has been in advertisements for Asian beauty product companies, such L'Oreal Asia, Olay Asia, Nivea Visage, Eucerin, 1st Asian Ambassador for Rado watches, and Clairol Worldwid.